Kartik-Br/PatternAnalysis-2025/Recognition/48831019-Improved3DUnet-MRI-dataset/README.md

 ## Discussions

 The training saves the model with the lowest validation loss, preventing overfitting.
-An optimal model was reached at epoch = 24, achieving DSC > 0.7 for all segments before 5 epochs.
+An optimal model was reached at epoch = 24, and achieving DSC > 0.7 for all segments was done before 5 epochs.
 Each epoch took roughly 1 minute.

 **Validation results for epoch 24:**